A lot or a little?

 Is it any good?

-The filmmakers and high-spirited cast simply can't sustain more than two hours of comic frenzy along with tired sexual jokes and stereotypes in this sometimes funny, crude spoof.
-Though there are some musical highlights (Demi Lovato makes a surprising appearance, and Molly Sanden, voice performer for McAdams, is wonderful), there are too many exquisitely awful songs in the mix as well.
+The filmmakers and high-spirited cast simply can't sustain more than two hours of comic frenzy along in this sometimes funny but crude spoof.
+There are some musical highlights (Demi Lovato makes a surprising appearance, and Molly Sanden, voice performer for McAdams, is wonderful).
 Ferrell's devoted following and fans of over-the-top goofiness will still find much to like, but judicious editing plus a little less of Ferrell's man-child persona and Dan Stevens' sleaziness might have taken Eurovision Song Contest up a notch.

 Talk to your kids about ...